superRaytin/paginationjs/docs/en.md

 container.pagination(8)
 ```

-you can also provide a callback to customize item's innerHTML of the page.
+you can also provide a callback to customize item's innerHTML of the target page.
 For example:

 ```js
 container.pagination('go', 8, function(data, pagination){